List of Caprica characters: Priyah Magnus

 Priyah Magnus, portrayed by Luciana Carro, is a public relations officer hired by Daniel Graystone.
 She came to Caprica from her homeworld of Sagittaron to do public relations.

 Philomon

 Philomon (Alex Arsenault) is a technician working for Daniel Graystone.
 He begins to develop feelings for Zoe-R through her alias Rachel.
 In the episode "End of Line", he is killed by Zoe-R as she escapes the lab.
-Also of note, Philomon is the first human victim to die at the hands of a Colonial Cylon, before the Cylon War and 58 years before the fall of the colonies in Battlestar Galactica.
+Philomon is the first human to die at the hands of a Colonial Cylon, before the Cylon War and 58 years before the fall of the colonies in Battlestar Galactica.

 Ruth

 Ruth (played by Karen Elizabeth Austin) is the mother of Shannon Adams, who takes over the day-to-day duties of the Adama household after the train bombing.
 Ruth, a former Ha'la'tha assassin, adheres to Tauran traditions and customs and often tries to encourage Joseph to ensure that Willie stays in touch with his Tauran ethnicity.
 Ruth is suspicious of Caprican society and its customs and approves of Willie's association with Sam.
 She also believes in traditional Tauran justice and hints to Joseph that he should use the Ha'la'tha to seek revenge against the Graystone family for the loss of Shannon and Tamara.